How Can We Shape a Sustainable Future?

 1. Sustainable Procurement: development and implementation of a responsible purchasing policy.
 Sustainable procurement is a process whereby organizations purchase goods and services as sustainably as possible, with the lowest environmental impact and most positive social results (UNDP).
 For example, a company procures its electricity needs from an alternative energy source such as wind power, as opposed to fossil fuel-based energy.

 2. Eco-Design: it is a production perspective that consists of integrating environmental protection criteria into every phase: conception, development, transport and recycling.
 An eco-design respects the principles of the circular economy, such as that the materials at the end of life can be returned back to the system for new uses.
-The concept is unlike the ‘buy-use-throw away’ culture of the linear economy.
+The concept is unlike the linear economy’s ‘buy-use-throw away’ culture.
 Features of eco-design (in comparison to standard design) are:

 - Use of fewer materials